Construct surface mesh

 This option lets the modifier select those particles that were used to construct the surface mesh.
 Thus, this option provides a way to identify the surface atoms of an atomistic structure.

-- Copy particle properties to surface
+- Transfer particle properties to surface

 Colorparticle property of the surface particles will be copied over to the surface mesh vertices, giving you a way to control the local coloring of the surface mesh.
-For example, you can insert the Color coding modifier prior to the construct surface mesh modifier to give the particles a color.
-The constructed surface mesh will then inherit these local colors if this option is activated.
+For example, you could insert the Color coding modifier prior to the construct surface mesh modifier to give the particles a color.
+The constructed surface mesh will then inherit these local colors if this modifier option has been is activated.
 Alternatively, you can insert the Color coding modifier after having constructed the mesh, and color the mesh according to some vertex property that was inherited from the input particles.